viezr/web-scraper/README.md

 # Web scraper
 ![image](screenshot.png)
-App for requesting data from sites and generate html with filtered data, written in Python.
+App for requesting data from sites and generate html with filtered data and links, written in Python.

 ## Features
 - get list of data from specific site